REAL ESTATE BRANDS

 • Inspiration (culture, design, energy, experience)

-Brand is a magnet, not a megaphone
+Brand is a flywheel

 Good places don’t chase tenants.
 They attract them.

-Brand is the flywheel:
+Brand is a placemaking flywheel:

-1. Clear identity and promise attracts …
+1. The brand promise attracts …

-2. Right first tenants arrive (the “seed” community) …
+2. ... the 'right' first tenants …

 Brand guides design decisions (and stops chaos)